Diocesan Convention

 Therefore, be it resolved

-• That the diocesan convention of the Episcopal Diocese of San Diego commends the work of Community of Light Community of Light and Comunidad de Luz, and Celebrates their
+That the diocesan convention of the Episcopal Diocese of San Diego commends the work of Community of Light and Comunidad de Luz, and celebrates their ministry of service, hospitality, and accompaniment to the people at the border;

-• That the diocesan convention of the Episcopal Diocese of San Diego approves the request of Community of Light to become an institution of the diocese, subject to the
+That the diocesan convention of the Episcopal Diocese of San Diego approves the request of Community of Light to become an institution of the diocese, subject to the Constitution and Canons of the Episcopal Diocese of San Diego;

-• That the diocesan convention of the Episcopal Diocese of San Diego encourages the clergy and laity of the diocese to support Community of Light and Comunidad de Luz with prayers, donations, volunteers, and partnerships.
+That the diocesan convention of the Episcopal Diocese of San Diego encourages the clergy and laity of the diocese to support Community of Light and Comunidad de Luz with prayers, donations, volunteers, and partnerships.